Laws of the 9 Days and Tisha B’av

 By Rabbi Noah Gradofsky

 The Shulchan Aruch (551:9) notes a practice of some not to eat meat or drink wine during the week in which Tisha B’av falls, or for all of the 9 days (Sefardi practice is generally for the week, Ashkenazi for the 9 days).
-This restriction is kept through the day of the 10th of Av (according to Rabbi Isserless in the Shulchan Aruch the restriction ends at midday of the 10th, 1:01 PM on July 31st in Long beach this year).
+This restriction is kept through the day of the 10th of Av (according to Rabbi Isserless in the Shulchan Aruch the restriction ends at the midpoint between sunrise and sunset).
 Eating meat or drinking wine on the Sabbath is not restricted.
-Note that the Mishnah (Ta’anit 26b) says one may not eat meat or drink wine at the meal before the fast, indicating that eating meat during the 9 days was permissible (note that based on this, the practice of making havdallah over wine during the 9 days seems proper).
+Note that the Mishnah (Ta’anit 26b) says one may not eat meat or drink wine at the meal before the fast, indicating that eating meat and drinking wine during the 9 days is otherwise halakhically permissible (based on this, the practice of making havdallah over wine during the 9 days seems proper).

 The Shulchan Aruch (551:16) also indicates a practice of not bathing either during the week in which Tisha B’av falls, or for all of the 9 days (general Ashkenazi practice is 9 days).
 This practice is generally understood as restricting only bathing in hot water for purposes of pleasure, but allowing bathing in cold/warm water for cleanliness purposes.
 Finally, Shulchan Aruch (551:17) mentions trying to avoid having to say shehecheyanu for the 3 weeks.